Ultraviolet Light

 Right Maxillary 1st Incisor

-Note: the UV light photos above were utilizing a Gearlight UV black light flashlight S100 with an ultraviolet wavelength of 390nm. #ad
+Note: Unless otherwise noted, the UV light photos above were utilizing a Gearlight UV black light flashlight S100 with an ultraviolet wavelength of 390nm. #ad

 References: